So, you want to learn how to mine Bitcoin, right? Well, that’s good, because you've found the perfect place to start!

 Even if you’re not planning on mining Bitcoin, it’s still good to learn how to do it so you can understand the technology better, as well as the wider industry.

-If you’ve not got a lot to spend and are more interested in profits than you are securing the network, you can always mine a different cryptocurrency.
+If you don't have a lot to spend and are more interested in profits than you are in securing the network, you can always mine a different cryptocurrency.
 Several digital currencies can still successfully be mined with a GPU or CPU chip.
 Ethereum and Monero are amongst the most popular choices.
 However, a quick search of the web will find many more obscure projects that can be mined with less expensive hardware.

-You should now know pretty much everything you need to know about mining Bitcoin; from the reasons, you should consider mining Bitcoin, to the setup procedure, and the answer to the question “how long does it take to mine a Bitcoin.”
-If you wish to know more about Bitcoin mining software (specifically, Minergate - one of the most popular miners on the market), click here.
-If you're interested in top Bitcoin mining hardware, press here.
+You should now know pretty much everything you need to know about mining Bitcoin; from the reasons you should consider mining Bitcoin to the setup procedure, and the answer to the question 'how long does it take to mine a Bitcoin'.

-Also, if mining doesn't seem like your cup of tea, you could also just purchase some Bitcoin on one of the more-reliable exchanges, such as Kraken, Coinbase, Binance or KuCoin.
+Also, if mining doesn't seem like your cup of tea, you could also just purchase some Bitcoin on one of the more reliable exchanges, such as Binance, Bybit, or Coinbase!